ypinhsuan/tp/docs/DeveloperGuide.md

 The display statistics mechanism is facilitated by `StatisticsCommand`.
 It extends `Command`.

-* `DisplayStatisticsCommand#execute()`: Do validity check and returns a specific student's statistics if all validations passed.
+* `DisplayStatisticsCommand#execute()`: Performs a validity check and returns a specific student's statistics if all validations passed.

 The following class diagram shows the relationship between classes during the execution of a `StatisticsCommand`: